Political Science (POL)

 268, 368 Career Exploration, Internship (Course value to be determined) Off-campus employment experience related to the student’s major.
 See description of the Internship Program.
 Prerequisite: junior or senior status.
 Offered Fall and Spring semesters and Summer.

-380 Feminist Political Thought (1 course) This seminar explores how feminist political thought has challenged, strengthened, and disrupted dominant trends in political science and political theory.
-Through readings, papers, and presentations, we will analyze central debates in the history of feminist political thought as well as the most current trends in feminist scholarship.
+380 Feminist Political Thought (1 course) This seminar explores the ways in which feminists have engaged and transformed central concepts in politics and political theory, specifically freedom, action, justice, rights, and equality.
 This course counts toward the Gender, Women, and Sexuality Studies major/minor.
 Spring semester, even years.

 390 U.S. Constitutional Law (1 course) This course introduces students to the central concepts, themes and controversies of U.S. constitutional law.
 Students will read judicial opinions in leading cases decided by the Supreme Court of the United States.
 The course also acquaints students with current scholarly debates about constitutional interpretation.
 Prerequisite: POL-110 or permission of instructor.
 Spring semester.